I'll Always Love You (Taylor Dayne song): Background

 The song is a romantic ballad, showcasing Dayne's softer side—after the first two singles released were mainly freestyle, dance-pop tracks—paving her way to the adult contemporary charts.
 It features sensuous love lyrics accompanied by a saxophone instrumental performed by Richie Cannata, who has played for other mainstream acts, including the Billy Joel Band.

 Critical reception

 Betty Hollars and John Martinucci of the Gavin Report responded favorably saying, "Taylor Dayne decelerates from 100BPM and coasts into a ballad.
 Urban stations shouldn't have trouble taking to this third release from her debut album, Tell It To My Heart."

 Chart performance

 This single was her first crossover hit, being her first song on the adult contemporary radio format and her only song to chart on the R&B chart.
 It reached number three on the Billboard Hot 100 during both of the weeks that "Don't Worry, Be Happy", by Bobby McFerrin, held the number-one spot (the weeks ending September 24 and October 1, 1988).
-"I'll Always Love You" stayed in the Hot 100 for 30 weeks, the longest time for any Hot 100 entry released in 1988.
+"I'll Always Love You" stayed in the Hot 100 for 30 weeks.
 It also held the number-two spot on Billboard's Adult Contemporary Chart for two weeks, behind "One Good Woman", by Peter Cetera.